-You may have heard the riddle about mushrooms being the only rooms with no walls, but David Benjamin is flipping the script on the old joke with some incredible mycotecture built from mushroom bricks!
+What’s the only room with no walls?
+If you guessed a MUSHROOM – you’re right!
+Architect David Benjamin is flipping the script on that old joke with some incredible mycotecture built from mushroom bricks!
 The architect and his firm, The Living, are pushing the boundaries of design by experimenting with biotecture, blurring the lines between biology and built environments.
 Their latest efforts have culminated in the world’s first tower made from fungus, which debuted at MoMA PS1 in Queens, New York last week.
 We recently had the chance to pick Benjamin’s brain about the future of mycotecture (mushroom architecture), the benefits of biological buildings and what inspired this innovative new Hy-Fi tower in Queens.
 Read on to see what the biotect, innovator and director of the “Living Architecture Lab” at GSAPP has to say.

 INHABITAT: Your awesome experimental mushroom-brick Hy Fy towers just opened at the MoMA’s PS1 museum in New York City.
 Is this the first large structure that you know of to be built almost entirely out of fungus?